-Building a sustainable business is a deliberate endeavour that demands planning, commitment and a business mindset while a hobby is an unwinding preoccupation or leisure activity conducted in spare time for recreation, relaxation or pleasure.
+Turning a hobby into a sustainable business is a deliberate endeavour that demands planning, commitment and a business mindset because a hobby is an unwinding preoccupation or leisure activity conducted in spare time for recreation, relaxation or pleasure.

 Here are twelve(12) tips on how to turn your hobby into a sustainable business.

 Your goal is that idea of the future or desired result that you intend to achieve, to successfully turn your hobby into a business, you need to be specific about what you want to achieve.